Woman Punches Man Attempting To Rob Her In West Town

 CHICAGO (CBS)– A woman punched a man during an attempted robbery in West Town Monday night.

-Police said a 34-year-old woman and 37-year-old man were walking, in the 2100 block of West Race Avenue around 10:05 p.m., when two men exited a gray Honda CRV with guns.READ MORE: White Sox Take On Astros For Game 4 Division Series Tuesday
+Police said a 34-year-old woman and 37-year-old man were walking, in the 2100 block of West Race Avenue around 10:05 p.m., when two men exited a gray Honda CRV with guns.READ MORE: Watchdog Report Finds CFD Still Has Problems Measuring Response Times To Emergency Calls

-They pointed the gun at the man, who felt for his belongings and did not have money or a phone on him.READ MORE: Chicago Weather: Showers Tuesday Morning, Afternoon Sunshine
+They pointed the gun at the man, who felt for his belongings and did not have money or a phone on him.READ MORE: Halloweek: Chicago Hosting Two Parades, Other Festivities In Weeklong Halloween Celebration

 The offenders grabbed the woman’s jacket and demanded her belongings.
 The woman refused and punched one of the offenders.
 The men ran back to their SUV and one of the offenders fired shots before driving off.